dantleech/blog/content/posts/2024-02-18-php-problems.md

 - [Phpactor](https://github.com/phpactor/phpactor): PHP language server
 - [PHP-TUI](https://github.com/php-tui/php-tui) TUI framework and port of Rust's Ratatui.
 - [CLI Parser](https://github.com/php-tui/cli-parser): me messing about creating a new CLI argument parser
-- [Work Project](#): !arge E-Commerce project based on Spryker - my current day contract.
+- [Work Project](#): large E-Commerce project based on Spryker - my current day contract.

 There are lots of things I **like** in PHP, and I hope the language continues to evolve but the fact is that sometimes it's a joy to develop in other